-If a survey mark is disturbed or obliterated, the Contractor shall within one business day notify the Administrator and, unless the Administrator otherwise directs, the Contractor shall reinstate the survey mark.
+If a survey control mark, as defined in Clause 7.3.1, is disturbed or obliterated, the Contractor shall within one business day notify the Administrator and, unless the Administrator otherwise directs, the Contractor shall reinstate the survey mark in its original or more suitable location.
 Witness Point 1

-If the disturbance or obliteration of survey marks is caused by a person referred to under Site access for the Principal and others in the C7830 General Conditions of Contract, other than the Contractor, the cost incurred by the Contractor in reinstating the survey mark shall be valued under variations in the C7830 General Conditions of Contract.
-The Contractor's attention is directed to the possible existence of survey marks within or near the Site.
-Survey Control Marks are placed at approximately one kilometre intervals and have the highest order of accuracy.
-These are defined in Section 6.4 of the TMR Surveying Standards, Part 1.
-Destruction, maintenance, and replacement of these marks are controlled under Survey mark protection and by the Survey Control Marks Register as specified in Section 6.4.1 and Section 6.4.2 of the TMR Surveying Standards, Part 2.
+If the disturbance or obliteration of survey control marks, as defined in Clause 7.3.1, is caused by a person referred to under Site access for the Principal and others under the conditions of the contract, other than the Contractor, the cost incurred by the Contractor in reinstating the survey control mark shall be valued as a variation under the conditions of the contract.
+The Contractor's attention is directed to the possible existence of survey control marks within or near the Site.